danklotz/openNotes/micro-reviews.md

 - **A**
 - [About Schmidt](https://www.imdb.com/title/tt0257360/?ref_=fn_al_tt_1).
 Better than I expected.
 - [A Haunting in Venice](https://www.imdb.com/title/tt22687790/?ref_=hm_tpks_tt_i_1_pd_tp1_pbr_ic).
-For me the weakest of the new Poirot trillogy.
+For me the weakest of the new Poirot trilogy.
 That said, I do like the link of Venice to the horror/suspense theme, since before the city was branded as the city of love it always had a dark undertone and was associated with dark magic, intrigues and scary deaths.
 - [The Amazing Maurice](https://www.imdb.com/title/tt10473036/?ref_=nv_sr_srsg_1).
 I love the book so the movie has a bit of a disadvantage.
 Still a nice story, confidently told.
 Would have loved if it had a bit higher production values (especially in terms of lighting).
+- [American History X](https://www.imdb.com/title/tt0120586/?ref_=hm_tpks_tt_i_27_pd_tp1_pbr_ic).
+This is a great movie about the propagation of violence over time.
+It is also a very interesting depiction of neo-nazis in America.
+And, it is also a study of how the external world related to internal ones.
 - [Anna](https://www.imdb.com/title/tt7456310/?ref_=nm_flmg_wr_4).
 Very similar to Atomic Blonde, but not so fresh.
 Still good.
 - [The Assassination of Jesse James by the Coward Robert Ford](https://www.imdb.com/title/tt0443680/?ref_=hm_tpks_tt_t_29_pd_tp1_pbr_ic).
 I love the aesthetics, but the plot and the pacing not so much.
 Needs to be watched with patience.
 - [Army of Thieves](https://www.imdb.com/title/tt13024674/?ref_=nv_sr_srsg_0).
 Beautiful visuals, mediocre movie, annoying franchise tie-ins and extremely bad ending.